Jan 20, 2021 Jambo

 3. Traceability

-Traceability is the ability for all your stakeholder information to easily connect within your SRM to tell the “full story” of what’s happening with your project and stakeholders.
+Traceability is the ability for all your stakeholder information to easily connect within your SRM to tell the "full story" of what's happening with your project and stakeholders.
 Traceability is an excellent SRM feature because linking communications, issues, commitments, and tasks helps you build a comprehensive understanding of your stakeholders and their perspectives on your project very quickly, without having to dig.
-Having this complete understanding allows you and your team to communicate more effectively, confident you’re addressing the vital topics that matter most to your stakeholders.
+Having this complete understanding allows you and your team to communicate more effectively, confident that you're addressing the vital topics that matter most to your stakeholders.

 4. Logging stakeholder roles

-2. which organization the stakeholder contact was representing for each engagement.
+• The organization the stakeholder contact was representing for each engagement.

 These additional insights about your stakeholders and their various roles can help equip your team with the context they need to keep communications relevant, updated, and focused.